judsonlmoore/judsonlmoore.com/_posts/travel/travel-tips/2016-01-30-living-without-a-car-in-america.markdown

 ---
 title:			Living Without A Car in America
 date:			2016-01-30 17:44:26 Z
-categories: Lifestyle
+categories:		lifestyle
 tags:			whileyoung
 author:			judsonlmoore
 excerpt:		Living without a car in America may seem unpatriotic or even impossible, but with these basic tips, you too can live a blissful and car-free life!
 layout:			post
+image:			../assets/images/

 ---